 On top of all of that my guy and I recently split.
 I suppose sometimes you need more in common than Jesus and Panda Express.
 I say that lightly and with only love and respect towards him.
 He is such a wonderful man with a great Christian family and I will miss them all terribly.
 I am so, so glad he got to be a part of my story and hope that we can stay in touch in the future.
 We were simply too different.
 And that is okay.
 That is life.
 God has much bigger plans for the both of us.
 It will be okay.
 All okay.
 One day.

 But with that said.
 I’m dealing with a lot right now.
 I’m stressed out. so. stressed. out.
 It has been really hard to stay motivated in the ‘bettering one’s self’ department when you don’t even know which way is up or what day of the week it is.
 I’m just going to dive into the Word and hold on to God and my support system til the wind and waves calm down.

 If you are going through a rough time and don’t see a way out or feel lost and hopeless, I recommend checking out North Point’s series In the Meantime.
 It really helped my family and I realign our focus.
 What do you do when there is nothing you can do?
 Our goal here in life is to bring glory to God- no matter the circumstance.
 He is always in control.
 We’re in good hands, and I don’t mean car insurance.
 Jackie let God’s love shine through her generosity and love her entire life.
 She touched so many.
 I pray to be at least half the woman she was.

-For now I’m going to fill my time with friends, family, and fun activities to lift my spirits.
+For now, I’m going to fill my time with friends, family, and fun activities to lift my spirits.
 Fall presents plenty of positive distractions.
 I promise I’ll get back on track soon with the posting.
-Until then,
+Until then, Intentionally yours,